ucr-hpcc/hpcc_modules/iprscan/README.md

 mv interproscan-5.48-83.0 5.48-83.0
 ```

-# go into the folder and
+# Create Symlinks in `bin`
 Create symlinks to third-party binaries in the bin/ folder - usually these are symlinks to installs on our system
-Packages: SignalP, Phobius, TMHMM
+Packages: SignalP, TMHMM
+Use a previous version for reference

+# Create Symlinks in `data`
+Create symlinks to data in the `data/` folder.
+Packages: TMHMM
 Use a previous version for reference

 Need to also run this after downloading and unpacking to index databases